Want to learn how to embed Twitter feeds on your WordPress website?

 Step 4: Copy the HTML Code

-Then click the Plus (+) icon to add a new content block.
-For this example, choose the Custom HTML block.
+Then click the Plus (+) icon to add a new content block to your WordPress page or post.

-Then paste the copied HTML code into the content block and click Publish.
+Finally, paste the copied embed code for Twitter from earlier into the content block.

 And there you have it!

 We hope this article helped you learn how to embed a Twitter feed on your WordPress website.
-You can now engage your visitors with relevant content, increase your Twitter followers, and grow your businesses.
+It’s a great way to display your Twitter content or show relevant tweets to engage your visitors.